mtlynch/mtlynch.io/content/posts/logpaste/index.md

 fi
 ```

 Before the script launches the LogPaste web service, it spawns a Litestream instance in the background.
-The Litestream process watches my SQLite database and continually replicates it to the my S3 bucket:
+The Litestream process watches my SQLite database and continually replicates it to my S3 bucket:

 ```bash
 # Begin replication to S3 in the background.